Durham-Adaptive-Optics/daoBase/docs/source/state_machine.rst

 Custom Logic
 ------------

-Each state provides **entry** and **exit** hooks that are invoked whenever the state machine transitions into or out of that state.
-Additionally, each permitted state change may define a **transition** function to encapsulate logic that should occur during that specific transition.

 Below are the available hooks and transitions that can be overridden by the user to implement custom logic during state transitions.